Social media obsession is taking an alarming shape

 Whatever spare time we earlier had is now being spend maximum on social media, watching and sharing information in different forms.
 There are virtually unlimited opportunities for pleasurable content from social media, as well as from Internet like gaming, videos, movies, porn movies etc.

 We get tempted to use the internet more often.
 Imagine, WhatsApp users share more than 1 billion videos daily!
 All the time, we are flooded with videos and texts that are getting from others on social media.
 As we get addicted to our phones and computers for social media and Internet stimulation, it starts affecting our mind and body in many ways.

 There is an obsessive desire to check and see text messages and videos, whenever there is a notification sound.
 Even if notification is off, still a powerful urge is generated to check mobile at short intervals.
-We are devoting more and more time on mobiles due to FOMO effect.
-Younger generation is especially getting badly trapped in this phenomenon.
+We are devoting more and more time on mobiles due to the FOMO effect.
+The younger generation is especially getting badly trapped in this phenomenon.

 We have developed an appetite to take in more and more things in a short period of time.
 Too many distractions and attractions on digital media are causing us to be less focused on other priorities.